-The Chatham Island oystercatcher (torea) is an endangered species found only on the Chatham Islands, 800 km to the east of mainland New Zealand.
+The Chatham Island oystercatcher (torea) is a threatened species found only on the Chatham Islands, 800 km to the east of mainland New Zealand.
 Although pied (black-and-white), and similar in appearance to the pied morph of the variable oystercatcher, it is a smaller and stockier bird.
 Pairs defend coastal territories throughout the year in rocky and sandy sites around the islands of the Chathams.

 The lack of suitable breeding habitat, as a result of clearing the land for farming and introduction of marram grass to the dunes, and predation by introduced animals apparently took a large toll on the oystercatcher population since the 1850s.
 By 1970 there may have been as few as 50 birds left.
 Sporadic management improved the situation but by 1998 there were still only about 140 birds in the population.
 More intensive management over the next 7 years resulted in the population more than doubling to over 300 birds.

 The Chatham Island oystercatcher is the only resident oystercatcher species on the Chatham Islands.
 It is a sturdy shorebird with pied plumage, and a smudgy border between the black and white feathers on the breast.
-The eyes and bill of adults are red and the legs and feet are pink.
-Juveniles have paler skin and a dark-tipped bill; adult characteristics are gradually attained in about 2 years.
+Adults have red eyes, an orange bill and eye-ring, and pink legs and feet.
+Juveniles have paler skin and a dark-tipped bill; adult characteristics are gradually attained from about 2 years.

 Voice: the staccato high-pitched piping call is used in territorial defence and courtship.
 Adults also use piercing screech and squawk calls and softer calls are made in flight.

-Similar species: the pied morph of the variable oystercatcher has similar plumage but is a larger bird.
-The South Island pied oystercatcher (which has been recorded on the Chatham Islands) is also similar in appearance, but smaller and less sturdy, and has a more distinct demarcation between the black and white feathering of the chest.
+Similar species: the pied morph of the variable oystercatcher has similar plumage but is a larger bird that has not been recorded on the Chatham Islands.
+The South Island pied oystercatcher (which has been recorded there) is also similar in appearance, but smaller and less sturdy, and has a more distinct demarcation between the black and white feathering of the chest.

 Distribution and habitat

 There were possibly as few as 50 Chatham Island oystercatcher in 1970, 110 in 1987, and 142 in 1998.
 Intensive management of predators, stock exclusion, and protection of nests from high seas in northern Chatham Island resulted in a rapid population increase by the mid-2000s to over 300 birds, including 89 pairs, for the population as a whole.
-By 2006 there was a minimum of 194 birds in northern Chatham Island, 60 birds elsewhere on the island, and 59 birds on the other three islands.
-Sporadic, less intensive management at key sites has apparently maintained the population at a similar level, although recruitment of juveniles has returned to pre-management levels.
+By 2006 there was a minimum of 313 birds (194 in northern Chatham Island, 60 elsewhere on the island, and 59 on the other three islands).
+Sporadic, less intensive management at key sites has maintained the population at a similar level, with a minimum of 309 birds recorded in both 2010 and 2014, including about 110 pairs.
+The population on Rangatira (which is not farmed and has no mammalian predators) has declined steadily from about 12 pairs in the 1970s to 2 pairs in 2016, for reasons that are not understood.

 Threats and conservation